-Howard Payne University (HPU) Athletic Training Education Program (ATEP) is currently pursuing accreditation by the Commission on Accreditation of Athletic Training Education (CAATE).
-Once CAATE accreditation is obtained, graduates for the Athletic Training Education Program will be eligible to sit for the National Athletic Trainer’s Association (NATA) Board of Certification examination.
+Howard Payne University’s Athletic Training Education Program (ATEP) is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The program has been placed on Probation as of February 23, 2018, by the CAATE, 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101.
+CAATE accreditation provides ATEP graduates eligibility to sit for the National Athletic Trainer’s Association (NATA) Board of Certification examination.

 The mission of the Athletic Training Education Program is to provide and promote a Christ-centered approach to the development of entry level professional Athletic Trainers through competency based education and clinical experience.